StsteveO/linked-list-II/README.md

 ## The Odin Project: Linked Lists (Round 2)
 [**Click here**](https://www.theodinproject.com/lessons/javascript-linked-lists "The Odin Project") for project instructions.

-One of the things really helping me understand data structures, is by making the actual data relative to somthing I am interested in.
-This makes it more appealing becuase instead of working on "data", and "nodes", I'll be working with information I am use to which will help me understand why data structures are important.
+One of the things really helping me understand linked lists, is by making the actual data relative to somthing I am interested in.
+This makes it more appealing becuase instead of working on "data", and "nodes", I'll be working with information I am familiar with, which will help me understand why linked lists (and data structures in general) are important.

-Instead of using "data", and "nodes" I will actually user terminology to help me order (and maybe even rank) Star Wars movies.
+For this project, instead of using *face-less* "data", and "nodes" I will actually user terminology to help me order the Star Wars movies.